|11,585 page views|

 Apr 9, 2013

 Purblind Pillar is another great Red Rocks gem.
 This takes a proud line up the higest point on the Angelfood Wall.
 I liked the mixture of crack, chimney and face climbing.
 Considering all the white rock it's cleaned up quite nicely and is pretty solid.
 It takes a little route finding skill and that adds to the adventure.
 I really liked pitch 2, this has to be the best on the climb.
-I did find it odd that a 2nd bolt has been placed on pitch 3 that seems to be in a strange spot.
-This actually makes you think that you should go straight up instead of continuing a rightward traverse.
-This left me wondering if I was in the right spot for the crack on P4.
+The bolt on pitch 3 actually makes you think that you should go straight up instead of continuing a rightward traverse.
 I loved P4, a couple of very nice chimneys and a full rope in length.
 The crux of 5 was also pretty cool.
-As Mr Bell says above I was a little confused finding the start of P6, It's hidden from view when you hit the ledge.
-Go right.
+As Mr Bell says above, I was a little confused finding the start of P6, It's hidden from view when you hit the ledge, go right.
+The 5.6 face climbing on the last pitch is really fun.
+You are front and center on the Angelfood wall looking down from the highest point, just awesome.
 I will keep going to RR if I can keep finding climbs like this one.